-The stunning Himalayas, pristine white snow into the Eastern Pir Panjal lies Rohtang Pass, a beautiful place at 50 km to the north of Manali.
+The stunning Himalayas, pristine white snow into the Eastern Pir Panjal lies Rohtang Pass, a beautiful place 50 km to the north of Manali.
 The pass connects two valleys of Himachal Pradesh – Manali and Lahaul & Spiti.
-Fans of Bollywood must have spotted this place on the screens as Yeh Jawani Hai Deewani, Jab We Met, Highway, and the list continue.
+Fans of Bollywood must have spotted this place on the screens as Yeh Jawani Hai Deewani, Jab We Met, Highway, and the list continues.

 One of the adventurous places lies between Solang village and Beas Kund.
 The beautiful valley is lavished with a sports institute that conducts various courses on adventure sports.
-The steep slopes of the valley are perfect for skiing during winters and as the snow melts in summer, one can enjoy paragliding, parachuting, and horse riding.
+The steep slopes of the valley are perfect for skiing during winter and as the snow melts in summer, one can enjoy paragliding, parachuting, and horse riding.

 I took a cable car to reach the top of the hill at the cost of Rs.650 to witness the beautiful panoramic view.
 It was a pleasant place to walk around with the crowd buzzing along with the hawkers.
-The valley has gained popularity over time more for its adventure sports activity surrounded by stunning and mystical hills.
+The valley has gained popularity over time for its adventure sports activity surrounded by stunning and mystical hills.